The Geo. Salter & Co., West Bromwich, England, 1892 – serial no.2158

 Photograph of the Salter 5 typewriter.

-The Salter 5 is a fine example of a Victorian designed typewriter with its elegant form and gold decorative motifs.
+The Salter 5 is a fine example of Victorian typewriter design, with its elegant form and gold decorative motifs.

-The Geo.
-Salter & Co. of West Bromwich (see factory below) patented their typewriter in 1892 and began manufacturing in 1896.
-Model 5 was the first designated model number that they used.
-As with other 19th century typewriters, model 1 was sometimes renamed with a later model number to give the impression that the typewriter was proven and successful.
+Geo.
+Salter & Co. of West Bromwich (see factory below) patented their typewriter in 1892 and began manufacturing it in 1896.
+Model 5 was the first officially designated model number they used.
+As with other 19th-century typewriters, Model 1 was sometimes renamed with a later number to give the impression that the typewriter was proven and successful.

-The Salter Co. were well known at the time as the makers of spring scales and in particular penny scales, which were a common feature in train stations and other public areas.
-Today, the Salter Company is the largest maker of British scales.
+The Salter Company was well known at the time as a maker of spring scales, particularly penny scales, which were a common sight in train stations and other public places.
+Today, Salter remains the largest manufacturer of British scales.

-The typewriter has two shift keys, for uppercase and figures.
-As a result only three rows of keys are required.
-The type bars stand up behind the curved shield behind the keyboard and swing down to type onto the top of the platen.
-To see what you have typed one looks up and over this shield, so no slouching in the chair.
+The typewriter has two shift keys, one for uppercase and one for figures.
+As a result, only three rows of keys are required.
+The typebars stand upright behind the curved shield above the keyboard and swing down to strike the top of the platen.
+To see what has been typed, one looks up and over the shield – with no slouching in the chair.

-At this early stage of typewriter history, a curved keyboard was seen as a match to the natural position of the fingers.
-A straight keyboard would prove to be more natural though and the curved keyboard would disappear by the beginning of the 20th century.
-Today, typewriter collectors are very fond of these curved keyboard machines, making them quite fashionable again but in a somewhat different light.
+At this early stage in typewriter history, a curved keyboard was considered a better match for the natural position of the fingers.
+A straight keyboard would later prove to be more practical, and the curved layout would disappear by the early 20th century.
+Today, typewriter collectors are especially fond of these curved-keyboard machines, which have become fashionable again, though in a different light.